Azure/ALZ-Bicep/infra-as-code/bicep/modules/management-groups/README.md

 **Example Deployment**

 In this example, the management group structure is being deployed to the `Tenant Root Group` based on the Azure Active Directory Tenant Id `343ddfdb-bef5-46d9-99cf-ed67d5948783`.
 This value should be replaced with that of your organization.
-The parameters file provies an example of all required parameters.
+The parameters file provides an example of all required parameters.

 ### Azure CLI
 ```bash